lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-3.rst

 **Warning!** Fluxes measured in difference images can be negative.
 Negative fluxes should not be converted to magnitudes using this special ADQL function.

-**Note:** for a demonstration of how to convert fluxes to magnitudes *after* a query is executed, see the tutorial on how to add a column to the results table.
+**Note:** to convert fluxes to magnitudes *after* a query is executed, add a new derived column to calculate magnitudes from fluxes (see the tutorial on how to use the results interface table panel for how to add a column).